 For a child who isn’t ready to ask to use the bathroom, work out a plan in advance.

-If she can use hand signals, work with the teacher ahead of time to arrange a signal she can use when she needs to go to the bathroom.
-If she’s not able to use signals, maybe for now there can be an understanding that she is allowed to go to the bathroom when she needs to without asking permission.
-Make sure that she knows where the bathroom is ahead of time, too.
+If they can use hand signals, work with the teacher ahead of time to arrange a signal they can use when she needs to go to the bathroom.
+If they’re not able to use signals, maybe for now there can be an understanding that they are allowed to go to the bathroom when they need to without asking permission.
+Make sure that they know where the bathroom is ahead of time, too.

 Plan for regular check-ins with teacher

-Make sure that your child’s teacher knows that you want to have an ongoing conversation about his progress.
-The teacher should feel free to contact you if she has questions, and you can tackle problem solving together.
-If your son is working with a treatment provider for SM, you can also put this person in touch with the teacher or the school as needed.
+Make sure that your child’s teacher knows that you want to have an ongoing conversation about their progress.
+The teacher should feel free to contact you if they have questions, and you can tackle problem solving together.
+If your child is working with a treatment provider for SM, you can also put this person in touch with the teacher or the school as needed.

 If your child has a 504 or IEP plan for accommodations, make sure that you know who is involved and how to reach them if you need to.
 To learn more about getting accommodations, contact the special education department at your school.